 - Giving: We should strive to celebrate go-givers as much as go-getters.
 We should strive to include more giving in our lives.
 After all, research has shown that giving is good for your health.

 Don’t just go out there and climb the ladder of success.
 Instead, redefine success.
 Because the world desperately needs it.

-This makes for one of the most interesting debates with Millennials.
+This makes for one of the most interesting debates with Gen Z and Millennials.
 They aren’t so interested in pursuing careers that will take them down the path of money and power.
 The ubiquitous question for Gen Y is not “What do you do?” but “Why do you do it?”

-Millennials will explore new solutions even if they are perceived as controversial.
-They will bring new energy to business, government and education, and they will fight for change even if it requires them to be more direct and less diplomatic.
+Gen Z and Millennials will explore new solutions even if they are perceived as controversial.
+They will bring new energy to business, government and education, and will fight for change even if it requires them to be more direct and less diplomatic.
 Collaboration will be in their DNA and inspiration will be their measure of success.
-With Millennials at the helm, we can look forward to a new definition of success – a more collaborative workplace, corporate environments defined less by politics than by purpose, and to a more empathetic society.
+With emerging talent taking the helm, we can look forward to a new definition of success – a more collaborative workplace, corporate environments defined less by politics than by purpose, and to a more empathetic society.